I Drink Your Blood: Reception

-Authors Tom Milne and Paul Willemen in their book Encyclopedia of Horror Movies wrote that "as the film now stands what looks like it might have been a raw, ferocious thriller has become a frustrating exercise in splicing, incessantly building up to scenes of bone-crushing horror and violence which never actually happen".
+The authors Tom Milne and Paul Willemen in their book Encyclopedia of Horror Movies wrote that "as the film now stands what looks like it might have been a raw, ferocious thriller has become a frustrating exercise in splicing, incessantly building up to scenes of bone-crushing horror and violence which never actually happen".
 Kevin Thomas of The Los Angeles Times praised the film, calling it "a tour de force of a caliber not equaled since the similar The Night of the Living Dead".
 Cavett Binion from The New York Times gave the film a positive review, calling the film "an intense and well-made Exploitation item".
 Scott Weinberg from DVD Talk wrote that the film is "Energetic, sloppy and entirely watchable...
 [It is] true-blue camp all the way.
 Plus it's vicious, violent, and frequently fall-down funny".

-Author and film critic Leonard Maltin gave the film a mixed review, awarding it 2/4 stars.
+Author and film critic Leonard Maltin gave the film a mixed review, awarding it two out of four stars.
 Donald Guarisco from AllMovie gave the film a mixed review, criticizing the film's thin characterizations, inconsistent acting, and dialogue.
 However, Guarisco also stated that the film manages to overcome its flaws through the delivery of its premise, summarizing, "In the end, I Drink Your Blood is too demented and rough-edged for the casual viewer, but it will delight horror fans with a sweet tooth for schlock".
 TV Guide awarded the film 1/5 stars, with the reviewer stating that although the film was "surprisingly well made", it was also bizarre and gross.
 The Blockbuster Entertainment Guide gave the film 2/4 stars, calling it "demented".

 Legacy

 I Drink Your Blood has gained a cult following over the years and is now considered a classic exploitation film.

-It bears some resemblance to several later films, including David Cronenberg's Rabid (1976) and George Romero's The Crazies (1973), which starred I Drink Your Blood actress Lynn Lowry and was remade in 2010.
+It bears some resemblance to several later films, including David Cronenberg's Rabid (1976) and George Romero's The Crazies (1973), which starred I Drink Your Blood actress Lynn Lowry and the latter was remade in 2010.
 Both films share a similar premise to Durston's film, which has been noted by authors Jonathan Rigby and Stephen Thrower.

 I Drink Your Blood has been screened in multiple film festivals over the years in celebration of the film.
 It was screened at the Northwest Horror Show in Vancouver on April 23, 2019.
 The screening of the film was then followed by a Q&A with actress Lynn Lowry.
 On May 25, later that year, it was screened at the Alamo Drafthouse Cinema, which was then followed by a Q&A with Lowry.
 On October 26, 2008, the film was screened at the Night Visions Film Festival as a part of its "Maximum Halloween" program.
 It was later screened at the Moolah Theatre & Lounge as a part of the "Late Nite Grindhouse" on September 16 and 17 in 2016.
 In 2016, as a part of the company's promotion of their upcoming Blu-ray release of the film, Grindhouse Releasing screened the film at multiple film festivals from September 23 to December 3.